 - Small oranges with a small green stick of celery on the top to make it look like small pumpkins

 - Spiders made out of oat balls with string candy as legs and small marshmallows and melted chocolate as eyes

 - The really fast adult Halloween snack is to take a Nupo One Meal bar and cut it into small pieces

 Remember to wrap the small snacks in paper or to put them in small bags or in small paper cones.
 You can use ordinary sandwich paper or wraps for candy.

 If you want to tease your kids, you can dip Brussel sprouts or other vegetables in chocolate.
 It is easy and fast, and most kids don’t exactly love Brussel sprouts.
-Off course it might back fire, if you serve it to your kid’s friends, as they might not come back next year for “trick or treat” for Halloween.
+Of course, it might backfire, if you serve it to your kid’s friends, as they might not come back next year for “trick or treat” for Halloween.